 If one angelfish out of the pair is simply too aggressive you will have to separate them by putting a divider into their aquarium.
 To accomplish this, use a whole-tank custom foam filter to divide the tank or get some "egg crate" material that is normally used to diffuse light on fluorescent fixtures.
 Cut it so that it will divide the aquarium in half.
 This material has holes in it that allow the angelfish to see each other.
 Each angelfish should be given the proper conditions for spawning i.e., good food, high temperatures, spawning slate, frequent large water changes, etc. When both angelfish act as if they really want to get to the other side, or when their breeding tubes drop, you can then move the egg crate slightly to allow a crack for the angelfish to swim through.
 If this doesn't work you should try the same procedure with a larger tank.
 Introduce the less aggressive one into the new tank first.

 Breeding angelfish successfully sometimes requires a bit of experimentation.
 Angelfish will spawn on almost anything.
 The key is to offer them something that they will usually choose over most other surfaces and to be sure it is something convenient and easy to remove when hatching artificially.
 Anything that is very porous may harbor harmful bacteria or fungus.
 If it is translucent, or the wrong color (generally lighter colors), the eggs can be difficult to see.
 Their eggs are very adhesive and will stick well on most materials.
 The fish must spawn on one side and you must be able to flip it over so a stream of air bubbles can flow near the eggs while they are upside down.
 If you don't have the eggs upside down when hatching, it is more difficult to get a good flow of water over the eggs.
 Hatch rate seems to be somewhat lower if the eggs are facing upward.
 This adequate flow is important to keep the eggs from dying.
-We use a 2.5" x12" spawning slates made specifically for the purpose of artificially hatching angelfish eggs.
+We use a 2.5" x12" spawning slates made specifically to artificially hatch angelfish eggs.
 We put two or three in each breeding aquarium to give the angelfish pairs a choice of spawning locations.
 This technique almost always works to get them spawning on one of the slates.

 Hatching Angelfish Eggs: If you want the experience of watching the adult angelfish raise the fry you can leave the eggs with the adults.
 It may take many spawns before the pair will raise even a few fry without eating them.
 It appears that stress of any type can cause them to get nervous and eat the spawn.
 However, we find that good feeding/conditioning of the pair along with a proper aquarium set-up, usually helps to get our angelfish pairs to parent-raise.
-Sometimes the addition of reverse osmosis water will get them raising their own spawns.
+Sometimes the addition of reverse osmosis water will get them raising their spawns.
 We also take care to feed our best foods at frequent intervals to condition our pairs, and we continue this right on through the hatching and rearing period.
-Keep in mind that some angelfish pairs will not eat well, when guarding a spawn.
+Keep in mind that some angelfish pairs will not eat well when guarding a spawn.
 Be careful not to overfeed them.
 It also helps to place them in an aquarium which is away from traffic and sudden movement.
 Water quality must be maintained as usual.
 Water changes can be done in a manner that the angelfish are accustomed to.
 With patience, the pair will usually cooperate.
-However, as in most cases nothing in life is a certainty and you can be assured that some angelfish pairs will never raise their own fry in the conditions you are able to provide.
+However, as in most cases nothing in life is a certainty and you can be assured that some angelfish pairs will never raise their fry in the conditions you can provide.
 But don't let this bother you.
 You can very successfully hatch and raise the fry artificially.

 To hatch the angelfish eggs artificially is fairly easy and can be accomplished in many different ways, but there are two key ingredients.
 One is aeration and the other is very clean water.
 Most breeders use fungicides.
 Others keep them in the dark.
 Some do both.
 Many put the angelfish eggs in a small tank or jar.
 Some put them into a large tank.
-There are many ways being used by different breeders.
+Many ways are being used by different breeders.
 I will explain our method, which works very well for us.

 We remove the eggs as soon after they are laid as possible.
 A one-gallon glass jar is prepared by cleaning it thoroughly (no soap!).
-It is then filled three quarters of the way up with 100% fresh tap water.
+It is then filled three-quarters of the way up with 100% fresh tap water.
 This is done approximately 24 hours in advance of the expected spawn.
 Just before moving the slate, we add a fungicide.
-We usually use Methylene Blue and have had good success with it.
+We usually use Methylene Blue and have had success with it.
 To start, add enough drops to make the water a medium blue shade.
 You may have to experiment with the dosage.
 To this you can add two drops of Acriflavin, per gallon or you can use the Acriflavin by itself at 4-5 drops per gallon.
 Then an airline with rigid tubing is placed at the bottom with a fairly heavy stream of bubbles coming out.
 The spawning slate is then removed from the aquarium and immediately placed in the jar so the eggs are facing the bottom of the jar.
 Position the airstone so the bubbles rise near the eggs.

-Occasionally, if a jar looks a little cloudy or has a larger than normal number of dead eggs, you will have to do a water change on it.
+Occasionally, if a jar looks a little cloudy or has a larger than the normal number of dead eggs, you will have to do a water change on it.
 You may even find that a water change is needed daily and it may have to be a large one.
 It can take a bit of experimentation to find out what works in your water, with your situation.

 The angelfish eggs will hatch in approximately 60 hours at 80° F. The fry will then be in a wiggler stage for about 5 more days after they hatch.
 Do not feed the angelfish fry until after this stage when they become free-swimming for about 12 hours.
 At this point we would like to dispel some fallacies that are commonly heard among angelfish breeders.
 Many "experts" say to never allow the angelfish eggs to come in contact with the air.
-When transferring the eggs from spawning tank to hatching container you are supposed to keep them submersed.
-However, we do not submerse our angelfish eggs when transferring and do not experience more than a few percent death rate.
+When transferring the eggs from spawning tank to hatching container you are supposed to keep them submerged.
+However, we do not submerge our angelfish eggs when transferring and do not experience more than a few percent death rate.
 All that's necessary is to move the spawning slate to an already prepared hatching jar, without stopping to admire them for too long.
 Keep the hatching jar at about 78°-82° F. If the room in which the hatching jar is located, is not heated to this temperature, you can put the jar(s) in an aquarium that has a heater in it.
 We've also seen a wooden box with a low wattage light mounted in it, work quite well.
 Many of the "experts" also say to keep the angelfish eggs dark, to cover them with a towel, or to use very heavy doses of Methylene Blue.
 We never make an effort to darken our angelfish hatching jars (which sit directly under bright lights) and you already know our hatch rate.
 Too much light will be a factor in less than ideal conditions, but if everything is kept clean, it usually doesn't matter too much.

 Sometimes, you'll hear that you should never let the air bubbles flow directly over the angelfish eggs, but to place it to the side.
 Well, you probably guessed it.
 We frequently place the airline so that the bubbles flow right over the center of the spawn.
 The distribution of any dead eggs always appears to be random.
 We've never observed a greater concentration of dead eggs in the area where the bubbles pass over.
 And finally, we've heard many times that you should make every effort to keep the fry on the spawning slate until they are free-swimming.
 The ones that fall to the bottom are supposedly the ones that end up with deformities.
 I'm sure by now you've guessed that all our fry end up on the bottom.
 In fact, we put them there on purpose.
 As soon as they hatch we shake them off the spawning slate, so we can remove any infertile eggs stuck to the slate.
 We then take a few moments to remove any dead eggs from the bottom of the hatching jar with an eyedropper.
 We leave the airline bubbling from the bottom of the jar.
 Depending on your water, this may be all you have to do until the fry become free-swimming, at which point, you should transfer them to a small rearing aquarium.